For wait, stage, and statement events, the Performance Schema can

 _history_long, when the table becomes full, the oldest row is discarded when a new row is added, regardless of which thread generated either row.

-When a thread ends, all its rows are discarded from both history tables.
+When a thread ends, all its rows are discarded from the

 The following example illustrates the differences in how events are added to and discarded from the two types of history tables.
 The principles apply equally to all event types.
 The example is based on these assumptions: